© 2010-2021 by Fine Arts of the Southwest, Inc. All rights reserved.

 Nampeyo pottery design motif illustrations from “Canvas of Clay, Seven Centuries of Hopi Ceramic Art” by Edwin L. Wade, Ph.D., El Otro Lado, 2012

-* Photo source and © of jar pictured at right from “Canvas of Clay, Seven Centuries of Hopi Ceramic Art” by Edwin L. Wade, Ph.D., El Otro Lado, 2012
+* Photo source and © of jar pictured at left above Fine Arts of the Southwest, Inc., Santa Fe, NM.
+Photo by Addison Doty.
+Photo source and © of jar pictured at right above “Canvas of Clay, Seven Centuries of Hopi Ceramic Art” by Edwin L. Wade, Ph.D., El Otro Lado, 2012